learn-co-curriculum/phase-3-ruby-oo-inheritance-defining-inheritance/README.md

 Instances of `Vehicle` initialize with a wheel size and number.
 We also have `#go` and `#fill_up_tank` instance methods that describe some common vehicle behavior.

-Go ahead and run the test suite and you'll see that you are passing all of the tests for the `Vehicle` class but none of the tests for the `Car` class.
+Go ahead and paste the above Vehicle class code into your Vehicle class, and run the test suite and you'll see that you are passing all of the tests for the `Vehicle` class but none of the tests for the `Car` class.

 ### Step 2: Defining the Subclass